 - Where the earned income increases (from the effective date of contract) of participants is excluded in increments according to the year of participation: 1st year of participation = 100%, 2nd year of participation = 75%, 3rd year of participation = 50%, 4th year of participation = 25%, 5th year of participation = 0%.
 During the 5th year, FSS staff will include all earned income in rent calculations. - Note that during this period, if there is a contract, participants will not earn escrow benefits during the 1st year and may or may not during the following based on the rent increase and income exclusions.

-This initiative will be closed out; those residents who are currently utilizing the benefit will be phased out of the program starting in FY2019.
-As of October 1, 2018, no new participants will be added to the IEE program.
-ECC/HANH is replacing this Initiative with a new initiative REACH
+This initiative is in the phase out mode since October 1 of FY19.
+As of said date, no new participants will be added to the IEE program.
+ECC/HANH is replacing this Initiative with a new initiative, REACH